calamont/blog/ddd_ideas.md

 Further, ORMs promote database driven design.
 It's easier to pretend your ORM classes are the core models of your application.
 But that means your "model" actually reflects how the data is organised in the database, not how it's represented in real life.
 And if these ORM classes are used as your core "models", then good luck ever switching frameworks down the line.
 The ORM dependency is now tightly coupled to all your logic.
 You will effectively need to re-write your entire application.
 I have also seen the same mistake occur for gRPC generated data access classes.
 Best use a clean architecture and leave these dependencies out of your core business logic 😌

 ## Further reading
 Am I an expert in DDD?
-No!
+Nope.
 But some of the insights above motivated me to apply it more, and to keep learning.
 If you feel the same, I've listing some additional resources below.<br/><br/>
 [Domain-Driven Design Reference](https://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf) - Eric Evans<br/>
 [Domain-Driven Design](https://www.oreilly.com/library/view/domain-driven-design-tackling/0321125215/) - Eric Evans<br/>
 [Implementing Domain-Driven Design](https://www.oreilly.com/library/view/implementing-domain-driven-design/9780133039900/) - Vaughn Vernon<br/>